89th Cavalry Regiment: History

 The 3rd Squadron, 89th Cavalry Regiment also draws its heritage from the 899th Tank Destroyer Battalion.
 After arriving in Casablanca January 26, 1943, they received M10 tank destroyers.
 They left and joined British forces in the Gafsa-El Guettar sector, Tunisia, on 16 March 1943.
 After briefly deploying to the Naples region of Italy they were almost immediately rerouted to the United Kingdom in preparation of Operation Overlord (D Day).
 The liaison party went first with the 82nd Airborne gliding in to facilitate post landing coordination.
 The 899th went ashore at Utah Beach (minus two companies).
-They fought in support of the main effort to seize Cherbourg often protecting the infantries flank as American forces pressed the attack from Azeville, Le Bisson, Ozeville and finally Cherbourg in June.
-After this the unit supported the Cobra breakout in late July, advanced through Mayenne and entered Belgium 2 September.
+They fought in support of the main effort to seize Cherbourg, often protecting the infantries flank as American forces pressed the attack from Azeville, Le Bisson, Ozeville and finally Cherbourg in June.
+After this the unit supported the Cobra breakout in late July, advanced through Mayenne and entered Belgium on the 2nd of September.
 They supported the 9th Infantry Division operations in vicinity of Monschau and Hofen, Germany, fought in Rötgen/Hürtgen Forest region in October and elements deployed in first days of Battle of the Bulge to stop German advance.

 3rd Squadron continued to face tough fights in the areas of Beaufort and St. Vith in December 1944.
-The unit was not lacking in heroism during this time with two Medal of Honor recipients one being the aforementioned Herschel Floyd Briles and the other is Horace Marvin Thorne.
+The unit was not lacking in heroism during this time with two Medal of Honor recipients, one being the aforementioned Herschel Floyd Briles and Horace Marvin Thorne.
 CPL Thorne received the Medal of Honor posthumously for the following: